SukkoPera/Raemixx500/README.md

 The Documentation Location of the original project is https://github.com/SukkoPera/Raemixx500/.

-### Selling the board
+## Selling the board
-**The license also allows you to sell these boards**.
+**The license allows you to sell these boards**.
 I have nothing against that **as long as you do so at an "ethical" price**.
 I understand you want to make some money, but please note that you are getting this all for free.
 You had no development costs and you invested no time in this project.
 I did, and my desire is to allow everybody to have a board at a REASONABLE price, so please keep your margin low.
 I estimate that **having a few of these boards produced costs about 20€ per board**, so let me tell you that **if this board is sold at more than 30€, 25% MUST be donated to a LEGITIMATE charity** of some kind, like curing cancer for example.

 Also, please **do not remove the credits, URL and license statement**.
 There is **no reason do so**, you have the right to sell this board, there is no need to pretend you got it somewhere else.
 Ironically, If you removed those, you'd lose that right as you'd be violating the license terms.

-## Releases
-If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/Raemixx500/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.

-Every release is accompanied by its Bill Of Materials (BOM) file and any relevant notes about it, which you are recommended to read carefully.

-**I am not providing ready-to-use gerber files**.
-If all you want is **to get boards made, I would really appreciate if you did so [in a way that supports the project](#support-the-project)**.

 ## Support the Project
 If you want to support the project, you can order the boards from PCBWay through this link: